zkFold/.github/profile/README.md

 - [zkFold-cardano](https://github.com/zkFold/zkfold-cardano) is a Cardano blockchain integration for ZK-powered smart contracts developed using Symbolic.

-- [user-docs](https://github.com/zkFold/user-docs): user documentation for the zkFold products.
+## Documentation

+User documentation for all our products is available at [docs.zkfold.io](https://docs.zkfold.io).